max-mapper/voxel-engine/README.md

 - no semicolons
 - single line ifs/fors when appropriate for terseness
-- no terse 'tricks' unless they are faster
+- no hard to understand for n00bs 'tricks' unless they are faster

 any contributions (pull requests) in any style are welcome, as long as: